Glossitis refers to inflammation of the tongue. The condition

 - have dry mouth

-Your symptoms will vary depending on the cause of your problem.
-You may experience the following symptoms:
+Your symptoms may vary depending on the cause of the inflammation.

 - pain or tenderness in the tongue

 - swelling of the tongue